EATS with SINNERS: LOVING LIKE JESUS by Arron Chambers

 One of the common refrains of the book is that if you want to bring Christ to the people you actually have to go out to the people.
 Pretty simple, huh?
 Well, the book goes into more detail than that, but it is still pretty simple.

 Now, how do you do that?
-Chambers eschews the idea of going out and screaming at people, as some street preachers like to do (p.
-35).
+Chambers eschews the idea of going out and screaming at people, as some street preachers do (p.
+35.)
 Instead, he looks at the example of Jesus.
 "Jesus didn't yell at lost people.
 He ate with lost people." (p.
 36) Who listens to people who yell at them without even knowing them?
 No one.
-But, you just might listen to someone who shares sits down with you and gets to know you.
+But, you just might listen to someone who sits down with you and gets to know you.

-This book is designed to be used as a Bible study as well.
+This book is also designed to be used as a Bible study.
 I think it would be an excellent small group study.
-It would also be good as a tool to get a whole congregation to re-think how they approach outreach.
+It would also be good as a resource to get a an entire congregation to re-think how they approach outreach.

 Comments